Updated: July 13th, 2025

 Heart Health

 Your heart health could also suffer from overindulging in fried foods.
 That same study in 2014 showed a moderate association between frequent fried food consumption and incident coronary artery disease.
-And a cohort study of over 15,000 participants in the Physician’s Health Study that was published in the Journal of the American Heart Association in 2015 showed a positive association between fried food intake frequency and increased incidence of heart failure.
+A cohort study of over 15,000 participants in the Physician’s Health Study that was published in the Journal of the American Heart Association in 2015 showed a positive association between fried food intake frequency and increased incidence of heart failure.
+And a large-scale study in 2020 on more than 150,000 veterans confirmed the link between coronary artery disease and fried food consumption.

 Obesity